 Understanding the impact of the Policy, Strategy, Plan or Public Service

-- 3. Is the Policy, Strategy, Plan or Public Service likely to impact on people in rural areas? - 3d.
-Please explain why the Policy, Strategy, Plan or Public Service is NOT likely to impact on people in rural areas
+- 3. Is the Policy, Strategy, Plan or Public Service likely to impact on people in rural areas? - 3a.
+Please explain how the Policy, Strategy, Plan or Public Service is likely to impact on people in rural areas.